 Sam has substantial experience litigating immigration cases before the Executive Office for Immigration Review (“EOIR”) and the Board of Immigration Appeals within the U.S. Department of Justice, as well as before various U.S. District Courts.

 A distinguished speaker, Sam has presented on complex immigration issues throughout the country and around the world.
-He has been recognized in the 2014-2019 editions of New York Metro Super Lawyers – Rising Stars; Marquis Who’s Who in American Law; and EB-5 Investors Magazine’s Top 5 Rising Stars in EB-5.
+He has been recognized in the 2014-2018 editions of New York Metro Super Lawyers – Rising Stars and EB-5 Investors Magazine’s Top 5 Rising Stars in EB-5.